The Australian Antarctic Program

 Phone: +61 3 6232 3209http://www.antarctica.gov.au/

-The Australian Antarctic Division is part of the Australian Government (Department of the Environment and Energy) leading the Australian Antarctic Program.
+The Australian Antarctic Division is part of the Australian Government (Department of Climate Change, Energy, the Environment and Water) leading the Australian Antarctic Program.

 Our activities include:

 - operating three permanent Antarctic research stations (Casey, Davis and Mawson), a sub-Antarctic research station on Macquarie island, and support facilities in Hobart.;